 As temperatures fall, what factors influence the survival of winter canola?

-Canola overwinters -- and is the most tolerant to cold temperatures -- in the rosette growth stage (Figure 1).
+Canola overwinters -- and is the most tolerant to cold temperatures -- in the rosette growth stage.
 At this stage, the crown develops at the soil surface with larger, older leaves at the base and smaller, newer leaves at the center.
 The stem thickens but its length remains unchanged.
-For optimum winter survival, a winter canola plant needs 5 to 8 true leaves, 6 to 12 inches of fall growth, a root collar diameter of ¼ to ½ inch, and an extensive root system.
-Hardened winter canola can withstand temperatures below 0 degrees Fahrenheit for short periods of time.
+To have the best chance at survival, a winter canola plant needs 5 to 8 true leaves, 6 to 18 inches of fall growth, a root collar diameter of ¼ to ½ inch, and an extensive root system.
+Adequately hardened winter canola can withstand temperatures below 0 degrees F for short periods of time.

 Causes of excessive fall stem elongation

 Stem elongation in the fall -- not to be confused with bolting, i.e. stem elongation with visible flowering structures -- may occur because:

 - The crop was planted too early allowing growth to continue longer than necessary.